 Short-Term Disability Benefits Available From State Governments

-Only California, New York, New Jersey, Rhode Island, and Hawaii currently have laws providing for paid disability leave.
+Only California, New York, New Jersey, Rhode Island, and Hawaii currently have laws providing for paid short-term or temporary disability insurance.

-Short-term disability benefits are not available from Social Security or elsewhere in the federal government.
-If you are disabled less than a year, you can't collect Social Security disability or SDI.
+Short-term disability benefits aren't available from Social Security or elsewhere in the federal government.
+If you're disabled less than a year, you can't collect Social Security disability insurance (SSDI) or Supplemental Security Income (SSI).
+But it's generally easier to qualify medically for state disability than it is for Social Security disability anyway.

 Here are the states that offer paid short-term disability benefits.